klupsky/klupsky/README.md

 ### 👀 Hey, i am katharina!

-i am an open minded, creative frontend web developer with a graphic design background and i am based in vienna, austria.
+i am a frontend web developer with a graphic design background, based in vienna, austria.
 <br/>

 - 👩🏻‍💻 I like to code
-- 💙 I love graphic design (AND illustration AND typography AND photography AND arts in general)
+- 💙 I dig design (graphic design, illustration, photography, arts)
-- 💪 I want to make code & design team up and work out together
+- 💪 I am striving to unite code with design
-- 💯 I don't want to stop learning new things
+- 💯 constantly trying to catch up with new learnings

 <hr>